Hanyu Makes Shaky Start At Beijing Olympics As Gu Wins Thrilling Gold - UrduPoint

 Czech Ledecka made history four years ago when she became the first woman to win gold in two different sports at a Winter Olympics, taking skiing and snowboarding titles.

-She will again switch from snowboard to skis on Thursday as she goes in the super-G, attempting to win the fourth gold of her career.
+She will again switch from snowboard to skis on Thursday as she goes in the super-G.

+Other golds went to Germany's Natalie Geisenberger, who won the women's singles for a luge record-equalling sixth Olympic medal, while Italy enjoyed a historic triumph in curling.

+Amos Mosaner and Stefania Constantini's victory in the mixed doubles was their country's first Olympic medal in the sport.